 17. You need to check your bike at the start of each day.
 You should check the tyres for any signs of damage.
 You do not want a tyre to blow on a descent at speed.

 18. There will be a riding briefing before we set off so that you understand what is expected of you so that we all ride safely and keep each other safe as well.

 19. A masseur will be available each day for a post-ride massage.
 This will be an inter-event massage and is not a sports massage to deal specifically with injuries.
 You cannot rely on a massage each day but once every couple of days should be expected.

 20. Accommodation is in twin rooms.
 They should all be en-suite.
 We will have breakfast each morning in the hotels and a meal there in the evenings.

 21. For lunch there will be a buffet (bread, cheese, ham, salad, couscous, pastries etc) which our Support Crew will have with them and meet with us at a pre-arranged point each day.

-22. Lunch on the final day in Collioure is not provided.
-We will eat together at a local restaurant next to the beach.
+22. Lunch on the final day in Collioure is not provided, but your evening meal is.